SarahBump/LADYMAFIA/_posts/2015-11-28-GertrudeBell.markdown

 ---
 In the spirit of Thanksgiving (with it's historical context of exploration and unfortunately colonialization), we want to highlight one of the many fearless explorers who helped map uncharted lands.
 We thought it fitting to profile the person who embodies the contrast between the typical scene of stuffed, turkey-sedated, tipsy Americans at a Thanksgiving gathering and the violent events happening currently in the Middle East.

-literally put Iraq and Syria on the map.
+Gertrude bell literally put Iraq and Syria on the map.

 -driven by heartbreak
 -mountaineering, archaeology, mapping Syria ("Bell Maps")